 Next steps for manufacturers

 The result of all this is that manufacturers of currently authorized COVID-19 products may be feeling some degree of panic.
 There’s no need.
 Keeping in mind that the PHE is set to end May 11, manufacturers should stay up to date on notices published in the Federal Register after the EUA Declaration is lifted.
 Until then, current EUAs will remain in effect.
 Products would only be removed from the market if they do not secure clearance or approval from the FDA through the traditional regulatory pathways once the time for transition has expired.

 As recent as January 31, the FDA affirmed its commitment “to providing timely recommendations and regulatory information to support response efforts,” and stated its intention to issue a Federal Register notice with any impact pertaining to its current COVID-19 related guidance documents.
 Otherwise, the agency did not indicate any immediate impact on its EUA activities.

 Manufacturers have the gift of time to get started with transition plans for their COVID-19 products.
 Getting regulatory affairs in order to remain on the market is critical, especially if Medicaid/Medicare reimbursement (which requires full compliance with FDA regulations for commercialization) is important to the bottom line.

 Boulder iQ has the expertise to assist with regulatory transition strategies and the premarket applications for full compliance.
 Contact us today to learn what information and data will be expected for your COVID-19 product’s submission.

-By Joanne Rupprecht, Senior Vice President – Regulatory and Quality, Boulder iQ
+By Joanne Rupprecht, former Senior Vice President – Regulatory and Quality, Boulder iQ